PelicanPlatform/PelicanPytorchTutorial/doc/UsingpyTorchwithPelicanandHTCondor.md

 ## 2. Managing your needed files

 Here's an overview of how to handle files of different sizes.
 Since files larger than 100MB, or even 1GB, are common in machine learning training jobs, we will focus on using `/staging` here.
-Beyond these, OSDF protocol links can also be passed directly to the HTCondor execute point!
+Beyond this, OSDF protocol links can also be passed directly to the HTCondor execute point!

 | Input Sizes                                                  | Output Sizes             | Link to Guide                                                | File Location | How to Transfer                                      |
 | :----------------------------------------------------------- | :----------------------- | :----------------------------------------------------------- | :------------ | :--------------------------------------------------- |